ftasbasi/psychic-goggles/README.md

 # psychic-goggles

-A simple script redelivers GitHub Webhook events using GitHub REST API
+A simple script that redelivers GitHub Webhook events using GitHub REST API